 Sydney is home to New South Wales’ only casino – The Star.
 It is an extremely popular gambling venue with many electronic pokie machines and table games like blackjack, roulette and baccarat available to play.

 Crown Resorts, controlled by James Packer, has been approved to build Sydney’s second casino at Barangaroo, which is expected to be finished in 2019.
 The casino is expected to cater to high rollers with wealthy Asian business people a target in the business model.

 Gambling and betting laws in NSW

-The Department of Liquor and Gaming controls gambling laws in New South Wales.
+The Liquor & Gaming NSW controls gambling laws in New South Wales.
 Wagering is regulated under the Betting and Racing Act 1998 with this legislation deciding who is allowed to offer wagering services, what people are allowed to bet on and any other outlines bookies must abide by, like the ban on marketing free bets as an enticement to sign up.

 Visit the official NSW regulator body website: https://www.liquorandgaming.justice.nsw.gov.au

 The monopoly totalisator organisation in NSW is known as the TAB and was formerly owned by the Government, until they were bought out by Tabcorp.
 These are state wide pools and are largely made up of people in brick and mortar betting shops.
 Although the TAB does now have a strong online presence.
 The NSW and Victorian TAB pools are generally the biggest two in Australia.

 Legislation addressing gambling in NSW:

 - Gaming Machines Tax Act 2001